Kennynyamai/Dailly/README.md

 - **Customization**: Personalize your journal entries by being able to delete unwanted ones

 **Access Daily**:
-Open your web browser and go to `(https://dailly.onrender.com/)https://dailly.onrender.com/` to access the Daily app.
+Open your web browser and go to https://dailly.onrender.com/ to access the Daily app.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or suggestions, feel free to reach out to us at kennynyamai73@gmail.com or keringcaleb3@gmail.com

+Happy journaling!